 Sexing drosophila melanogaster is normally not needed when breeding, as shipped cultures are started with 50-100 flies usually (at home you only need 20 flies to create a bumper culture).
 It is quite easy to tell apart males and females, as they are sexually dimorphic.
 Males have shorter abdomens and have a distinct black patch on the end of the abdomen.

 The reproduction of drosophila melanogaster is well studied, their sexual preferences and biological development are extremely detailed in knowledge, but we will cover only the basics we need to know as hobbyists.

 Handy Tip: Label the date of when a culture was started on the container.
 This will help you keep track of multiple colonies and how they are doing!

-- Mature larvae leave the substrate, climbing into surfaces to pupate.
-In a culture, they can be seen in the sides of the cup as rice-like pupa.
+Mature larvae leave the substrate, climbing into surfaces to pupate.
+In a culture, they can be seen on the sides of the cup as rice-like pupa.

 - Adult flies generally die within 7 days, so it is highly encouraged to start new cultures once a culture starts to produce flies.
 The old substrate cannot be reused, as it has either been depleted or is no longer suitable for new larvae to grow in.

 Grain mites are a natural occurrence in all Australian flightless fruit fly cultures.
 These are typically not an issue unless you keep a culture over 4 weeks old, and do not clean out and remove old cultures.
 When grain mites overpopulate, they can outcompete the fruit flies and cause cultures to fail.
 Practice good culture hygiene, clean out old cultures and occasionally wipe down the area where fruit fly cultures are stored.